8go/matrix-commander/README.md

                         to the preconfigured room.
 If this option is provided, the provided file name will be used as credentials file instead of the default one.
+  -s STORE, --store STORE
+                        Path to directory to be used as "store" for encrypted messaging.
+By default, this directory is "./store/".
+                        Since encryption is always enabled, a store is always needed.
+If this option is provided, the provided directory name will be used as persistent storage directory instead of the default one.
+Preferably, for multiple executions of this program use the same store for the same device.
+The store directory can be shared between multiple different devices and users.
   -r ROOM [ROOM ...], --room ROOM [ROOM ...]
-                        Send to or receive from this room or these rooms.
-                        None, one or multiple rooms can be specified.
-The default room is provided in credentials file.
-If a room (or multiple ones) is (or are) provided in the arguments, then it (or they) will be used instead of the one from the credentials file.
+                        Optionally specify one or multiple rooms via room ids or room aliases. --room is used by various send actions and various listen actions.
+The default room is provided in the credentials file (specified at --login with --room-default).
+If a room (or multiple ones) is (or are) provided in the --room arguments, then it (or they) will be used instead of the one from the credentials file.
 The user must have access to the specified room in order to send messages there or listen on the room.
 Messages cannot be sent to arbitrary rooms.
 When specifying the room id some shells require the exclamation mark to be escaped with a backslash.
 As an alternative to specifying a room as destination, one can specify a user as a destination